RTEMS/rtems-docs/c-user/config/event-record.rst

 CONFIGURE_RECORD_FATAL_DUMP_BASE64
 ----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_RECORD_FATAL_DUMP_BASE64``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case

 * this configuration option is defined

 * and :ref:`CONFIGURE_RECORD_PER_PROCESSOR_ITEMS` is properly defined,

 * and :ref:`CONFIGURE_RECORD_FATAL_DUMP_BASE64_ZLIB` is undefined,

 then the event records are dumped in Base64 encoding in a fatal error extension (see :ref:`Terminate`).

-NOTES:
+.. rubric:: NOTES:

 This extension can be used to produce crash dumps.

 ..
 Generated from spec:/acfg/if/record-fatal-dump-base64-zlib

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_RECORD_FATAL_DUMP_BASE64_ZLIB